dotnet/msbuild/documentation/specs/static-graph.md

 </Project>
 ```

-To summarize, there are two main patterns for specifying build dimensions which are handled:
+To summarize, there are two main patterns for specifying build dimensions:
 1. Multitargeting based.
 A multitargeting project self describes supported build dimensions.
 In this case the SDK needs to specify the multitargeting build dimensions.
 The graph then extracts innerbuilds from a given outer build.
 For example, the `TargetFramework` build dimension gets specified this way.
 2. Global Property based: A top level set of global properties get applied to the graph entrypoints and get propagated downward through the graph.
 For example, the `Configuration` and `Platform` build dimensions get specified this way.